 The FP2020 governance structure complements and works closely with key partners and existing mechanisms and contributes to the UN Secretary General’s Strategy for Women’s and Children’s Health, Every Woman, Every Child.
 FP2020’s unique governance structure allows representatives from all sectors to coordinate activities, pool their talents, align agendas and collaborate together to address the policy, financing, supply, delivery and sociocultural barriers to women accessing contraceptives.

-The structure is comprised of three components to help achieve FP2020 goals, under guiding principles based on human rights, including choice, equity, and voluntarism.
+The structure is comprised of four components to help achieve FP2020 goals, under guiding principles based on human rights, including choice, equity, and voluntarism.
 The components are: the Reference Group; the Performance Monitoring & Evidence Working Group; the Expert Advisory Community, and a Secretariat.

 FP2020 is hosted by the United Nations Foundation, which builds public-private partnerships to address the world’s most pressing problems, and broadens support for the United Nations through advocacy and public outreach.
 Through innovative campaigns and initiatives, the Foundation connects people, ideas, and resources to help the UN solve global problems.
 The Foundation was created in 1998 as a U.S. public charity by entrepreneur and philanthropist Ted Turner and now is supported by philanthropic, corporate, government, and individual donors.